isabellafero/seekurjr_vrep/README.md

 # seekurjr_vrep
-Models of Seekur Jr robot and the schunk lwa 4P manipulator for the simulation on V-REP
+Models of Seekur Jr robot and the schunk lwa 4P manipulator for the simulation on V-REP and ROS